 SEO is the general practice of making your website Google-friendly so that it can appear higher in search engine rankings.
 Almost all internet journeys start with a Google search, so by optimizing your website for Google’s ranking system, you can increase your chances of being clicked on.

 Sounds simple right?
-That’s because it is, but implementing it can be trickier.
+That’s because it is but implementing it can be trickier.
+In fact, a recent report by a leading SEO Melbourne company found that around 43% of business owners attempted to implement their own SEO before succumbing to frustration and employing a professional to help them with the task.
 That is why we have broken the process down into a step-by-step format so you stand the best chance of optimizing your website the right way.

 If curious about that, then keep on reading!